numberscope/frontscope/doc/running-from-source.md

 # Setting up to run from source

+If you would like a longer, set-by-step set of instructions that doesn't assume much prior programming experience, see [this doc](./onboarding.md).

 1. Prerequisites: To install and run properly, `frontscope` needs [Git](https://git-scm.com/), [Node.js](https://nodejs.org/en/), and [Python](https://www.python.org/) (version 3.5 or later) with a working